Sion-sur-l'Océan: History

 The creation of the Village of Sion is mainly the work of Baranger family.
 In 1871, Jean-Marie Baranger (a seafarer from the Hamlet Orouet) takes possession of the piece of land on the coast, which today includes the center and its shops.
 Later, he will give up to the city space to build roads (rue de l'Yser, promenade and Sea Street Estivants).
 Generation by generation the initial field will be divided.
 The family Baranger will be at the initiative of opening shops for the tourist development of the town, such as restaurants and hotels, but also bars, a grocery, a hairdresser, a souvenir shop and a store repairing and selling bicycles.
 150 years later, it is still his great-grandchildren who take certain businesses from the town (Hotel of Tourists, grocery store, restaurant le carré, hairdressing Baranger).

+Sports and tourism

+Many water activities can be practiced, such as sailing, canoeing, surfing, and kiting.
+The environment is conducive to walking, riding, canoeing, and cycling.